garraflavatra/alphabets/README.md

 const alphabet = ["a", "b", "c", "d", "e", "f", "g", "h", "i", "j", "k", "l", "m", "n", "o", "p", "q", "r", "s", "t", "u", "v", "w", "x", "y", "z"];
 ```

-My opinion about this: it's ugly, and it pollutes your code.
+My opinion about this: it's verbose, ugly, and it pollutes your code.
 Instead, why not [do it like this](#how-to-use):

 ```js
 import { latin } from 'alphabets';